 So how can policy be actionable?
 First, we like to say that consistency plus policy and documentation equals an actionable process.
 An actionable policy for education defines the nature of social media posts, clearly states what is not permissible and outlines consequences and disciplinary processes for violations.
 Is it ever appropriate to post photos of the workplace, even if protected information or equipment is not present in the frame?
 Is it ever appropriate to talk about factory work on social media?
 What about the charged language?

 Documentation may be the trickiest part of this process.
 For a social media policy to function efficiently, a manufacturing company must ensure that hundreds, sometimes thousands, of employees are acting appropriately across a multiplicity of digital spaces.
 To make matters more complex, the prolonged pandemic and increasingly stressful working conditions have contributed to a spike of social media firing stories across several industries.
 In a moment where manufacturing companies are fighting hard to maintain their workforces under decreasing production levels, companies might benefit from prioritizing workers who practice appropriate digital hygiene across social media.

 How can a large manufacturing company afford to get out in front of violations of policy, taking into consideration the scale at which they operate?

 Enter social media screening, one of the most efficient ways to leverage web and social data to maintain policy at each stage of the employee lifecycle.
-By utilizing a social media screening service, a hospital can easily screen candidates as a prerequisite for employment as well as oversee current employee’s public social data for intolerance, violence, sexual harassment, or other custom healthcare-related concerns.
+By utilizing a social media screening service, a manufacturing company can easily screen candidates as a prerequisite for employment as well as oversee current employee’s public social data for intolerance, violence, sexual harassment, or other custom industry-related concerns.